lsst-ts/observatory-ops-docs/Observing-Interface-Setup/getting-started-nublado.rst

     In the case of the :ref:`Summit <Observing-Interface-Environments-Summit>` it is required to have personnel present at the site prior to any activity that involves moving hardware.
     You may also be required to issue a jira ticket in the `summit activity project <https://jira.lsstcorp.org/projects/SUMMIT>`__.

-Once you announced your intention to operate one of the environments in the appropriate Slack channel and, if appropriate, coordinated the activities for the :ref:`Summit <Observing-Interface-Environments-Summit>`, you are ready to open nublado on your browser.
+Once you announced your intention to operate one of the environments in the appropriate Slack channel and, if appropriate, coordinated the activities for the :ref:`Summit <Observing-Interface-Environments-Summit>`, you are ready to open Nublado on your browser.

-Once you open the link on your browser, you should see the :ref:`nublado welcome page <Observing-Interface-Getting-Started-Nublado-Welcome>`.
+Once you open the link on your browser, you should see the :ref:`Nublado welcome page <Observing-Interface-Getting-Started-Nublado-Welcome>`.
-To start your nublado instance, click in the icon below "Notebook Aspect".
+To start your Nublado instance, click in the icon below "Notebook Aspect".

 .. figure:: ./_static/nublado-welcome.png
     :name: Observing-Interface-Getting-Started-Nublado-Welcome

-    Screenshot of nublado welcome page.
+    Screenshot of Nublado welcome page.

-This should take you to the :ref:`nublado launch page <Observing-Interface-Getting-Started-Nublado-Launch>`, if this is the first time you login or if you are logged off.
+This should take you to the :ref:`Nublado launch page <Observing-Interface-Getting-Started-Nublado-Launch>`, if this is the first time you login or if you are logged off.

 .. figure:: ./_static/nublado-launch.png
     :name: Observing-Interface-Getting-Started-Nublado-Launch

-    Screenshot of nublado launch page.
+    Screenshot of Nublado launch page.

 If you now click the "Launch Server" button, you will be taken to the :ref:`Server Options <Observing-Interface-Getting-Started-Nublado-Server-Options>` page.

 .. figure:: ./_static/nublado-server-options.png
     :name: Observing-Interface-Getting-Started-Nublado-Server-Options

-    Screenshot of nublado server options page.
+    Screenshot of Nublado server options page.

 In this page, you can now select the image and the resources you need for your work.